-Like vehicle tracking, it lets you continuously follow the location of your drivers as they move along the last mile of delivery.
+It lets you stay on top of the location of your drivers as they move along the last mile of delivery.

-This is what gives your teams at the office greater visibility and control over the fleet once drivers set off on their routes.
-Which helps you to build a more agile delivery.
+This is also what gives your teams at the office greater visibility and control over the fleet once drivers set off on their routes.
+Which can help you to build a more agile delivery operation.

 Historically, there have been two ways you could go about tracking your drivers: